-- Call extensions increase CTR by 8%, so provide your phone number for customers who want to call you now.
+- Call extensions increase CTR by 8%, so provide your phone number for customers who want to contact you.

-- App extensions help customers directly open apps on their devices that lead to more downloads of your app.
+- App extensions help customers directly open apps on their devices, leading to more downloads of your app.

-The main keywords in URLs confirm that the content is relevant to a customers’ needs.
+The main keywords in URLs confirm that the content is relevant to the customers’ needs.

 - buy now;

 - get yours today;

 Consumers need to be told what to do and your call to action should clearly state that customers can buy goods or services on your website.